 A simple shift in how we view things can really open up possibilities.
 Rather than wishing external circumstances were other than they are, change your mind-set about them instead.
 Rise above it all and choose to find the joy, change or opportunity for growth in any situation.

 Get elevated beyond the overwhelming distractions of texts, emails and people who want your attention.
 Look down on it all and see how small everything seems when you are far enough removed.
 In yoga, we call this "vairagya," or non-attachment.

 Disengage from what weighs you down and notice the freedom you find.
 Be open to the beauty that is revealed to you -- stop looking at buildings or people.
 Look for magic instead.
 Breathe it in.
 Bring it with you as you descend back down to everyday life.

-Be Present.
 Turn off your cell phone when you're eating dinner with friends and family.
 Don't bring your iPod on your next outdoor run.
 Eliminate external distractions and pay attention to sensations.

 Get outside and do something.
 Take a walk down city streets and observe the activity and energy around you.
 Hop on your bike and listen to your breath and feel your heartbeat as you ride.
 Rather than trying to distract yourself from what you are experiencing when working out, try to connect with it instead.